canorbal/ComputeGraph/README.md

    5) Join

    Works like [SQL Join](https://en.wikipedia.org/wiki/Join_(SQL)) operation.
-   Result of one graph is joined to another graph.
+   The result of one graph is joined to another graph.

    Join takes another graph as an argument.
-[Topological sort](https://en.wikipedia.org/wiki/Topological_sorting) is used to find optimal order of computation of different graphs:
+[Topological sort](https://en.wikipedia.org/wiki/Topological_sorting) is used to find optimal order of computation of different graphs.